llafuente/language/functions/_intro.markdown

 * There is no `this` concept/keyword.

-`this` could introduce so many memory management problems so it's removed.
+  `this` introduce many memory management problems.

 * *Type inference*: Argument types are optional (sometimes)